Q: Who should perform my DMR-QA testing?

 Q: What type of studies will meet my DMR-QA requirements?

-A: You can meet your DMR-QA requirements by participating in ERA's specific DMR-QA 33 study or in our WP-216, WP-217, WP-218, WP-219, or WP-220 studies.
-If you participate in one of these five WP studies, you must meet the WP Study deadline, even if it is sooner than the July 8, 2013 deadline.
-Also, inform ERA that you are using the WP study to meet DMR-QA requirements before the data is submitted.
+A: You can meet your DMR-QA requirements by participating in Waters ERA’s specific DMR-QA study or in our WP studies that are listed on the yearly DMR-QA Order Form.
+If you participate in one of the WP studies, you must meet the WP study deadline, even if it is sooner than the DMR-QA deadline.
+Also, when reporting, inform Waters ERA that you are using the WP study to meet DMR-QA requirements.

 Q: Can I meet both my state and DMR-QA requirements with a single study?

 A: In many cases yes.
-Simply call ERA customer service at 1-800-372-0122 and we will guide you through the process of selecting a PT option that will meet all of your requirements.
+Simply call Waters ERA customer service at 1.800.372.0122 and we will guide you through the process of selecting a PT option that will meet all of your requirements.

 Q: Do I have to run all analytes?

-A: If the analytes appear on your NPDES permit or your customer's NPDES permit and are part of Study 33, you are responsible for reporting data on behalf of the permit holder for the analytes you typically perform analyses.
+A: If the analytes appear on your NPDES permit or your customer’s NPDES permit and are part of the DMR-QA study, you are responsible for reporting data on behalf of the permit holder for the analytes you typically perform analyses.

 Q: Are there other resources that I can use for more information?